 About the Artist

 Morgan Overton (born 1993, Pittsburgh, Pennsylvania) is a visual artist currently based in Pittsburgh.
-Her work focuses on amplifying the voices and visibility of historically silenced communities.
-Morgan's work is rooted in reclaiming visual narratives of how “Blackness” is conveyed - by illustrating the beauty, humanity, and intersectionality of Black experiences.
+Her work is rooted in reclaiming visual narratives by illustrating the humanity that exists at the intersection of race and gender.
 Morgan believes the arts serves as a powerful platform to challenge the viewer to think, and therefore act differently.
-She vibrantly creates in various mediums to honor the Nina Simone quote - "It is the artist's duty to reflect the times".
+She vibrantly creates in various mediums as an ode to the Nina Simone quote - "It is the artist's duty to reflect the times".
 Morgan strives to create works of art that will not only honor the past and present, but also live on timelessly.

 Morgan’s work has been heavily featured and exhibited across Greater Pittsburgh - notably the Pittsburgh Steelers, Pittsburgh Pirates Charities, the International Free Expression Project, Carnegie Museum of Art, August Wilson Center, Pittsburgh Ballet Theatre, University of Pittsburgh, and Carnegie Mellon University.
 In addition, various social justice exhibits across the United States - namely The Whole 9 Gallery in Culver City, California.
 Her work also internationally exhibited in St. Paul de Vence, France, and Paris, France.

 From the University of Pittsburgh, Morgan earned a Masters in Social Work with a focus in Community Organizing and Social Action, and a Bachelor's in Psychology with a minor in Studio Art.
 In 2019, Morgan was inducted into the Pittsburgh Business Times' 30 under 30 Awards.